Send money to India

-Most banks in the UK offer the option to send funds to India, but they typically charge high transfer fees and offer exchange rates that are significantly lower than the mid-market rate — or the rate banks and transfer providers use when trading among themselves.
+Most banks in the UK offer the option to send funds to India, but they typically charge high transfer fees and offer exchange rates that are significantly poorer than the mid-market rate — that’s the rate banks and transfer companies use when trading with each other.

 A reputable money transfer specialist can often offer better exchange rates and also charge lower fees, saving you money and putting more rupees into your recipient’s pocket.

 Case study: Virat sends money to India

 Virat lives and works in the UK and wants to send £1,000 of his salary to his parents in Mumbai.
 He approaches his bank for a wire transfer but is shocked when he sees its weak exchange rate and high fees.
 He compares his bank’s services with those of an independent money transfer specialist to see who offers the better deal.